AleNegrini/TrueFilm/README.md

 `TrueFilm` is an insteresting challenge that embraces all the skills a modern Data Engineer should have:
 * software engineering skills
-* (big) data framework knowledge
+* (big) data frameworks' knowledge
 * software testing skills
 * DB knowledge
 * software automation and virtualization knowledge
 * problem solving skills

-Beyond the technical issues, there is also the limited ``time``.
-At the beginning you're asked to provide an estimation about the time it will take it to be solved: it could be a way to measure how good you are estimating projects.
+Beyond the technical issues, another critical aspect is ``time``: at the beginning you're asked to provide an estimation of the time needed to solve the problem: it could be a way to measure how good you are at estimating projects.

-Unfortunately, I underestimated the time needed, since I didn't have time to properly packetize and virtualize as I
+Unfortunately, I underestimated the time needed: I didn't enough time to properly packetize and virtualize as I
 expected: I preferred to stay on deadlines at the expense of a poorer automation part (you'll find further details in the next section).

 ## Run

 The solution in place is based on a `bash` script, called `run-script.sh` and it orchestrates a few steps.
-Before running it, you should make sure you the following requirements are satisfied.
+Before running it, you should make sure the following requirements are satisfied.

-#### Requirements
+### Requirements
 * [docker](https://www.docker.com/products/docker-desktop)
 * [docker-compose](https://docs.docker.com/compose/install/)
 * [brew](https://brew.sh/)
 * [virtualenv]()

-#### Run the script
+### Run the script
 If requirements are met, just type:
 ```
 ./run-script.sh